mufti11/white_dune/docs/export_example_c++/opengl_example/README.txt

 This file is free software; the Free Software Foundation gives unlimited permission to copy, distribute and modify it.

-When you copy this directory e.g. to $HOME, you have to remove "../../../bin/" from the Makefile
+When you copy this directory e.g. to $HOME, you have to copy also ../libC++RWD.h in your e.g. $HOME

 To use this example on Linux/UNIX/MacOSX, modify the X3DV file, save it and type